liveahero-wiki/liveahero-wiki.github.io/contributing/index.md

 ## Foreword

 Welcome to the fan-made Live A Hero Wiki!
-It is still work in progress, so thanks for considering to contribute this project.

-> Please go to our [Github Issue](https://github.com/liveahero-wiki/liveahero-wiki.github.io/issues) page to check if there is any existing tasks that you can help.
->
-> If you plan to contribute something big, such as starting a new group of pages, changing design of the websites and adding new feature, please create a new issue in our Github Issue page to discuss with other contributors before beginning your work.
-This is to avoid duplicated effort.

-## How to contribute
+Basically all the contributors (which are like 2~3 people so far) discuss issues in `#lah-wiki` channel of [LAH Discord (Herocord)](https://discord.gg/zpc7PCk).
+Feel free to report bugs there.

+## Create account for wiki edit

-For all potential wiki contributors, you must create a Github account beforehand (free plan is enough).
+For all potential wiki contributors, you need to [sign up for a free Github account](https://github.com/join), which is the website where this wiki is hosted.
-If this is hosted with MediaWiki, we would have ask you to create a wiki account as well, so please don't be discouraged by the need to create a new account.

 ### Edit a page